nguyentran0212/personal-server/Docs/Backup-Mechanism.md

 This ensures a consistent state across multi-container applications.

 ### 3.2. nautical-backup.override-source-dir
-Explicitly points Nautical at the host’s Docker volume directory for a given service.
+Explicitly points Nautical at the container used by a service.
 For example:
 - `${STACK_NAME}_database`
 - `${STACK_NAME}_redis`

-This overrides the default scan of `BACKUP_SOURCE_DIR` and targets exactly the named volume.
+This step is necessary because Nautical expects volumes to have the same name as the service by default, which is not the case with our stack.
+In order for Nautical to see the correct volume, we need to override so that nautical looks for `${STACK_NAME}_volume_name` instead.

 ### 3.3. nautical-backup.source-dir-required
-When set to `false` on stateless services (application servers or workers), Nautical:
+When set to `false` on stateless services (application servers or workers), Nautical will restart these services even though they do not have any volume to backup.
+This design minimize the risk of corruption in these services.
-- Still includes those containers in the **pause/resume** sequence.
-- Skips volume backup for them, avoiding errors when no volume is present.

 ### 3.4.
 Authentik Example
 ```yaml